Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

-In \cite{Sa}, Sakellaridis developed a general method to compute the local relative character at unramified places under certain conditions.
-He showed that the $L$-function $L(s,\pi,\rho_X)$ is determined by the so-called ``virtual colors" of the spericial variety $X$ and the extra factor $\Delta_{X_v}$ is related to the volume of $X(\CO_v)$ ($\CO_v$ is the ring of integers of $k_v$).
+In \cite{Sa}, Sakellaridis developed a general method to compute the local relative characters at unramified places under certain conditions.
+He showed that the $L$-function $L(s,\pi,\rho_X)$ is determined by the so-called ``virtual colors" of the spherical variety $X$ and the extra factor $\Delta_{X_v}$ is related to the volume of $X(\CO_v)$ ($\CO_v$ is the ring of integers of $k_v$).
 He also explicitly computed the virtual colors of many spherical varieties and hence the $L$-functions $L(s,\pi,\rho_X)$ (see Page 1379 of \cite{Sa}).

-In this paper, following the method of Sakellaridis, we explicitly compute the local relative characters for all the strongly tempered reductive spherical varieties without the Type $N$ spherical root.
+In this paper, following the method of Sakellaridis, we explicitly compute the local relative characters for all the strongly tempered reductive spherical varieties without Type $N$ spherical root.
 We also compute the local relative characters for 7 non-reductive spherical varieties that are the Whittaker inductions of the trilinear $\GL_2$ model $(\GL_{2}^3,\GL_2)$.
-Our computation shows that the period integrals for these strongly tempered spherical varieties are always related to the central value of some $L$-functions of symplectic type, i.e. $s_0=\frac{1}{2}$ and $\rho_X$ is a self-dual representation of $\hat{G}$ of symplectic type.
+Our computation shows that the period integrals for these strongly tempered spherical varieties are always related to the central value of some $L$-functions of symplectic type, i.e. $s_0=\frac{1}{2}$ and $\rho_X$ is a self-dual representation of ${}^L(G/Z_{G,H})$ of symplectic type.
 Moreover, we show that the extra factors $\Delta_{X_v}$ is equal to $\Delta_{G,v}(1)/\Delta_{H_0/Z_{G,H},v}(1)$ for all the models under consideration (we would like point out that this is only true in the strongly tempered case).
 Note if $H$ is reductive we just let $H=H_0$ and $U=1$.

-In addition, we study the local multiplicities for all models (except for the $E_7$ case).
-By proving a multiplicity formula, we show that the summation of the multiplicities is always equal to 1 over each local tempered Vogan $L$-packet defined on the pure inner forms of these spherical varieties.
+In addition, we study the local multiplicities for all the models considered in this paper (except for the $E_7$ case).
+By proving a geometric multiplicity formula, we show that the summation of the multiplicities is always equal to 1 over each local tempered Vogan $L$-packet defined on the pure inner forms of these spherical varieties.
 In other words, our results indicate that all these strongly tempered spherical varieties enjoy the same local and global properties with the Gan--Gross--Prasad models.

 Finally, combining our formulas of the local relative characters and our results for the local multiplicities, we are able to formulate the Ichino--Ikeda type conjectures for these models.